automaticdavid/svt_couchdb_api/README.md

 # _svt_couchdb_api

-REST interface used to generate JSON reports from a CouchDB store containing point in time states of a cloud infrastrcure.
+REST interface using YAML definitions to generate JSON reports from a CouchDB store containing point in time states of a cloud infrastrcure.